microsoft/DynamicTelemetry/SUPPORT.md

 For help and questions about using this project, please create a Pull Request, or file a [Github Issue](https://github.com/microsoft/DynamicTelemetry/issues).

+Also find us on Slack in the [#otel-dynamic-telemetry channel, within the Cloud Native Computing Foundation Workspace](https://cloud-native.slack.com/archives/C092NNF3QCD).

 ## Microsoft Support Policy

 Support for this **PROJECT or PRODUCT** is limited to the resources